bozsahin/cogs542/README.md

 Office hours: open door policy except lecture days (currently T/Th)

-official Lecture hours:  Tuesdays 14.40-17.30 (no room allocation, due to online teaching, this is our synch hour).
+official Lecture hours:  Tuesdays 14.40-17.30 (no room allocation, due to online teaching, this is our synch hour for Q&A, we start at 14.30).

 <p><b>TA:</b>  Ecenur Cagirici.